OctoPrint/OctoPrint/.github/ISSUE_TEMPLATE.md

 #### Link to octoprint.log

 [On gist.github.com or pastebin.com.
-Always include and never truncate.]
+ALWAYS INCLUDE and never truncate.]

 #### Link to contents of terminal tab or serial.log

 [On gist.github.com or pastebin.com.
 If applicable, always include if unsure or reporting communication issues.
-Never truncate.]
+Never truncate.

+serial.log is usually not written due to performance reasons and must be enabled explicitly.
+Provide at the very least the contents of your terminal tab at the time of the bug occurence, even if you do not have a serial.log.]

 #### Link to contents of Javascript console in the browser